 The importance of these technical things is paramount.
-But, there is more about being successful and to be honest, I think that without some values and personality characteristics, everything is in vain and you are doomed to failure.
+But, there is more about being successful and honest, I think that without some values and personality characteristics, everything is in vain and you are doomed to failure.

 I managed to overcome all the obstacles and build a great lifestyle that enhanced my progress.
 It changed my entire character and mentality; hence it is time to talk about them so you can be successful too.

 It is unbelievable how right he is.
 During my journey, I had so many struggles that I can’t even count.
 Let me breakdown the iceberg!

 I lived my life doing a variety of things.
-I tried different sports such as football, athletics, and swimming.
-I even became a professional swimmer during my childhood.
+I tried different sports, such as football, athletics, trail run, and swimming.

 Then, time passed and I needed to work to make a living.
 No matter what I did, everything brought me to where I am today.
 This website is my job, and if there is something I have learned throughout the past decade, it is that nothing can ever be achieved without struggle and hard work.

-Doubt and fear of failure had always been two of the factors that influenced me, but without passion and dedication, I wouldn’t have found the courage to pursue my dreams.
-It is the same with calisthenics.
+Doubt and fear of failure had always been two of the factors that negatively influenced me, but without passion and dedication, I wouldn’t have found the courage to pursue my dreams.
 In Romania, few people are doing bodyweight training because here everybody else is convinced that you can’t achieve a strong and muscular body without lifting weights.

 That fear of not getting the desired results makes them try different approaches.
-I was told a lot, in the beginning, to not waste my time playing in a bar because I was never going to get anywhere.
-I chose to ignore that hateful and cowardly advise and follow my own beliefs even if doubt was always present.
+I was told a lot, in the beginning, not to waste my time playing on a bar because I was never going to get anywhere.
+I chose to ignore that hateful and cowardly advice and follow my own beliefs even if doubt was always present.